vinceasurion/final-exam-todo-list/README.md

 Good Luck in your Final Exam Challenge!!! 🥳🎉🍾

-> **Important**: Your primary goal is to implement all the challenges below to make the application working.
+> [!Important]: Your primary goal is to implement all the challenges below to make the application working.

 <img src="./assets/1.png" width='450' alt='project' />